-Businesses need to be extremely careful about how they protect their interests, but just in case something unfortunate happens, you want to have measures in place to guarantee that your future is secure.
+Businesses need to be extremely careful about how they protect themselves, but just in case something unfortunate happens, you want to have measures in place to guarantee that your future is secure.
 Most companies do not realize this until it is too late.
-To this end, data backup and disaster recovery is critical.
+When hurricane season hits Florida, you don’t want to leave your business’s safety up to chance.
+To this end, data backup and disaster recovery are critical.
 We’ll walk you through what you need to know about implementing data backup and disaster recovery, including the best way to make it happen.
 A BDR can limit organizational downtime when the time comes to retrieve that backup.

 First, you’ll need to know the vocabulary associated with data backup and disaster recovery.
-There are two primary numbers you’ll need to know for your disaster recovery strategy: the recovery point objective (RPO) and the recovery time objective (RTO).
+There are two primary aspects to a disaster recovery strategy: the recovery point objective (RPO) and the recovery time objective (RTO).

 Recovery Point Objective

 How much data does your business use in a given workweek?
 You might be surprised.
 The recovery point objective is the absolute minimum amount of operational data you can accept for getting back to a decent operational state.
 Small or large, your business has data that requires storing.
 Often, businesses will find themselves reeling from a data loss disaster, trying to recreate data that has been lost.
 This can cost mass amounts of time and money.
 Knowing where you’re aiming to be can mitigate at least half the battle.
 Of course, it’s up to you to determine which data is critical to the success of your organization.